 Early Stage Model: 300% to 50% Growth and -100% to 20% Operating Margin

-The Early Stage Model scenario is typically seen prior to Growth At All Cost stage as a company is going from product market fit to early traction.
-This stage typically takes about two years.
-A company can expect to have high losses in the early years, break-even around year three and settle into 20% operating margins in year five.
-Naturally, for some companies, this can vary.
+On average, a company can expect to have high losses in the early years, break-even around year three and settle into 20% operating margins in year five.
+Naturally, this varies by industry but is a fair range.

 The graph below illustrates how each of the six scenarios fits into the company lifecycle.